samjones00/docs/docs/_documentation/Templates-Single-Page-Apps..md

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/servicestack-reference/typescript-update-reference.png)

-Or alternatively you can run the `update-dtos` Gulp task in Task Runner Explorer GUI, or if preferred, run the script on the command-line with:
+Or alternatively you can run the `dtos` Gulp task in Task Runner Explorer GUI, or if preferred, run the script on the command-line with:

-    $ npm run typescript-ref
+    $ npm run dtos

 ### Routing Enabled, Multi-page Layout